0xDrogon/hacktivedirectory-lab/README.md

 This project is based on [@PhilKeeble](https://github.com/PhilKeeble/AWS-RedTeam-ADLab)'s version of [@xpn](https://github.com/xpn/DemoLab)'s AD lab and on [GOAD](https://github.com/Orange-Cyberdefense/GOAD).

-The naming on this project was inspired by the *Mr. Robot* TV show.
+Names on this project were inspired by the *Mr. Robot* TV show.

 ## Disclaimer